Highflyer/REST-API-Design-Guide/README.md

 {
   "error": "Invalid payload.",
   "detail": {
-     "surname": "This name field is required."
+     "surname": "This field is required."
   }
 }
 ```